yashkanjariyaa/DeFiCosmos/README.md

 # DeFi Cosmos

-DeFi Cosmos is a community platform designed for blockchain enthusiasts where users can connect, share insights, and explore various aspects of decentralized finance (DeFi).
+DeFi Cosmos is a space-themed community platform designed for blockchain enthusiasts where users can connect, share insights, and explore various aspects of decentralized finance (DeFi).
 DeFi Cosmos integrates Metamask authentication and provides users with personalized profiles showcasing essential metrics and information about their wallets.

 ## Features